jjliska/capstone/README.md

 &ensp;[ML Facial Data to Movement](#ML-Facial-Data-to-Movement)
 &ensp;[Capstone Video](#Smoothing-Algorithm)

 ### Hardware
 ![alt text](https://github.com/jjliska/capstone/blob/main/Media/Hardware.png)
 ### ML Facial Data to Movement
 ![alt text](https://github.com/jjliska/capstone/blob/main/Media/FacialTracking.png)
 ### Smoothing Algorithm
 ![alt text](https://github.com/jjliska/capstone/blob/main/Media/SmoothingAlgorythms.png)
+&ensp;We use two seperate smoothing algorithm to try and smooth the movement of the arm.
+The first is run on the python script which uses an acceleration equation to gently accelerate to a top velocity and then once it reaches the bounding box, or facial positioning data is nolonger available, the velocity gently lowers back to zero.

 ## Fusion 360 Models
 ![alt text](https://github.com/jjliska/capstone/blob/main/Media/Reflections2v63.png)